rjhilario/antest/README.md

-# Ansible playbook for adding users in Ubuntu
+# Ansible playbook for adding users and uploading public keys in Ubuntu